openspending/osep/README.md

-OpenSpending enhancement proposals.
+# OpenSpending Enhancement Proposals

-Please name proposals as {number}-title-of-proposal.md where {number} is a 2 digit number which increments for each proposal.
+The site for the proposals is here: http://labs.openspending.org/osep/

-Proposals should be in markdown format.
+See the site for instructions on conributing.